 Provide some quick background

 A helpful first step is taking the time to explain to test takers what online proctoring is and why your organization made the decision to make the move online.
 While any change can be stressful, we know that the majority of test takers value fairness and a level playing field when taking the tests for which they have studied so hard.
-Test takers are more likely to accept the move to online proctoring when they understand it is designed to maintain the high standards and integrity of a credential and ensure a fair testing environment.
+Test takers are more likely to accept the move to online proctored exams when they understand it is designed to maintain the high standards and integrity of a credential and ensure a fair testing environment.

 It can be hard to explain online proctoring to someone who hasn’t experienced it before.
 For more visual learners, our candidate experience video helps them see first-hand what their online proctoring experience will look like.
 And for educators and instructors, it’s also useful to see what their students will experience on test day – particularly if they have never sat for an online proctored test themselves.